gesteves91/artifact-fase-santos-23/README.md

 ### Features

 The complete list of features is available in the [features](features/) folder.
-There two files in this folder:
+There are two files in this folder:

 - [features.md](features/features.md): contains the list of features used in the study with the considered correlation.
 - [OpenStaticAnalyzer-1.0-Metrics.html](features/OpenStaticAnalyzer-1.0-Metrics.html): contains the list of features with a brief description.

 ### Models

-The models created in the study are available inthe [models](models/) folder.
+The models created in the study are available in the [models](models/) folder.
 Each target has its own `pickle` file.
 Note that some files are too large for GitHub storage, and you have to unzip the `zip` files to use the models (defect, gc, lc, and sc).

 ### Notebooks